 The Commission was created more than 40 years ago to ensure the long-term protection of the ecological and scenic value of the Niagara Escarpment.
 The Commission has relied on the province (Ministry of Natural Resources and Forestry (MNRF)) and the broader government for the staff and financial resources needed to deliver the Niagara Escarpment Program and to deliver on its role as Biosphere convenor since the designation of the Biosphere in 1990.
-While the Commission is no longer convenor of the Biosphere (ended in 2019), it is hoped that the Commission will continue to contribute to the work of the Biosphere by providing access to data for the updates to the NEP 2017, NEPOSS, development, conservation, research and monitoring.
+The implementation of the Niagara Escarpment program is a significant contribution to the biosphere goal, as such, the entire budget of the Commission could be identified as supporting the biosphere.